luyunchenglyc/academic-web/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Low power digital SoC design
-  - Computational Linguistics
+  - Low power gesture recognition system
-  - Information Retrieval
+  - Machine learning accelerator

 # Education to show in About widget
 education: